From the Lourve to Suffolk - exhibition of lockdown creativity

 This weekend art enthusiasts in Suffolk will get the chance to admire some impressive paintings that have been created during lockdown.

-Included in the exhibition at All Saints' Church in Worlington will be Heath Roselli's harrowing portrait of Addenbrooke's ICU doctor, 'Doctor J' which she painted during the coronavirus pandemic.
+Included in the exhibition at All Saints' Church in Worlington will be Heath Rosselli's harrowing portrait of Addenbrooke's ICU doctor, 'Doctor J' which she painted during the coronavirus pandemic.

-Mrs Roselli, who has had a previous portrait displayed at the Louvre in Paris, will be on hand to discuss the painting and is hoping to raise awareness of frontline workers' mental health.
+Mrs Rosselli, who has had a previous portrait displayed at the Louvre in Paris, will be on hand to discuss the painting and is hoping to raise awareness of frontline workers' mental health.

 Fellow artists from local group ' The Worlington Movement' all paint using a traditional layering method.

-Mrs Roselli said: "During lockdown painting has been a sort of therapy really.
+Mrs Rosselli said: "During lockdown painting has been a sort of therapy really.

 "It has got them through the long months at home and has been quite a healing thing to do."